Updated on September 30, 2019

-Highlighting the benefits of UTZ within your company starts with understanding the impact of the program.
-The UTZ impact starts with helping farmers grow better crops.
+Highlighting the benefits of the UTZ program within your company starts with understanding the impact of the program.
+The impact of certification starts with helping farmers grow better crops.
 Below we outline how we do this and provide some resources that can help you communicate the impact of the UTZ program, both internally and externally.

 Better methods = better crop